gilangarito/IYKRA_Coding_PracticeCase/README.md

-# iykra_DataScience_PracticeCase_Coding
+# iykra_DataScience_PracticeCase
-This is my repository about coding practice case on IYKRA Data Fellowship Program 2020
+This is my repository about practice case on IYKRA Data Fellowship Program 2020